vova616/GarageEngine/README.md

 Windows:
 To avoid installing mingw and downloading libraries in windows I have added the .a files.
 <br/>
-go get github.com/vova616/GarageEngine<br/>
+go get github.com/vova616/garageEngine<br/>
 go get github.com/vova616/chipmunk<br/>
 go get github.com/vova616/gl <br/>
 go get github.com/go-gl/glfw<br/>
 (just to make sure you got all the sources, ignore all the erroes)<br/>

-go to GarageEngine source folder and copy the pkg folder to your golang folder. (override) now you can try to compile GarageEngine.
+go to GarageEngine source folder and copy the pkg folder to your golang folder. (override) now you can try to compile Garageengine.

 Other:
 You need to download glfw/gl/glew libraries.